Or: How sustainable practices can make a $14.3 million film look like a blockbuster.

 Directing via Zoom, body language coaches, using camera angles to suggest genre and mood, shooting a dialogue scene with two actors months and countries apart, and, perhaps boldest of all, “relying on performers” – only some of the creative film-making techniques behind EEAAO (via Vanity Fair):

 This next one is worth watching for this sentence alone: “This wide shot where Michelle extracts butt plugs from both of the Lee brothers in slow-mo…”.
-The in-camera approach to effects and visual storytelling extends to long-take choreography and “Wire Fu”, just two important ingredients in How Everything Everywhere All At Once Pulled Off Its Kung Fu Fight Scenes (via Movies Insider):
+The in-camera approach to effects and visual storytelling extends to long-take choreography and “Wire Fu”, just two important ingredients in How The Kung Fu Fight Scenes were shot (via Movies Insider):

 While accepting their Film Independent Spirit Award for Best Film, Kwan offered a vision which encapsulates the truly revolutionary spirit of the Daniels’ directorial approach: